 - YOU CAN SEPARATE THE CONTENT INTO SCENES

 Not everyone is like this, but I usually have a pretty good idea as to how many scenes I’ll have in a chapter, how many chapters I’ll have, etc. even before I begin the draft (I’m an outliner.
 It’s what I do).
 If you’re not like that, you can always move things around in Scrivener.
-Move chunks into separate text files within the chapter, move the chapters around to better the flow, move the text files around for better flow, etc. Regardless, separating things into scenes is key to doing thorough rewrites, at least that’s the case for me.
+Move chunks into separate text files within the chapter, move the chapters around to improve the flow, move the text files around for better flow, etc. Regardless, separating things into scenes is key to doing thorough rewrites, at least that’s the case for me.
 Either way, great way to utilize it.
-I have an example pic below, and you may have to click on the pics to be able to see them better.
+I have an example pic below.
+You may have to click on the pics to be able to see them better.

 - YOU CAN ADD TEXT

-Unlike with word, you don’t have to open multiple docs to go between drafts.
+Unlike Word, you don’t have to open multiple docs to go between drafts.
 Once you’ve finished the first draft and separated it out into the parts you’d like to have, you can simply add a new text file beneath the file you wish to rewrite.
 Then get to work.
 More on organizing everything as we go along.
 Pic below.

 - YOU CAN RENAME TEXT FILES FOR ORGANIZATION